 - Headstock: these are the tuning keys where the strings are adjusted to reach the desired musical notes.

 - Web rod: consists of a steel bar that runs through the mast to prevent the mast from bending.
-In many cases it is also used to adjust, so that the height and curvature relationship with respect to the strings is ideal.
+In many cases, it's also used to adjust, so that the height and curvature relationship with respect to the strings is ideal.

 The tuning of the banyo will always depend on three factors: 1. the type, 2. the number of strings and 3. the interpreter's preferences.
 However, some of these tunings are as follows:

-- Tenor type: tuned in the notes C, G, D, A. It is the most used for jazz compositions.
+- Tenor type: tuned in the notes C, G, D, A. It's the most used for jazz compositions.

 - G, D, A, E: this banjo tuning is part of Irish folk songs.

 - D, B, G, C: widely used for tonic, subdominant, relative minor and seventh progression compositions.